-Not many people can emulate the successful career of one of the world’s best heavyweight boxers who’s holding the WBA, IBO, and IBF heavyweight titles.
+Not many people can emulate the successful career of one of the world’s best heavyweight boxers who once held the WBA, IBO, and IBF heavyweight titles.

-However, almost any dedicated man can become a great athlete if he copies Anthony Joshua’s workout routine, nutrition, and supplements.
+Any dedicated person can become a great athlete if he copies Anthony Joshua’s workout routine, nutrition, and supplements.

 Read the whole article and find out the secrets behind his lean muscular physique with extremely low body fat.

 Anthony Joshua trains twice daily and likes to mix up his routines, focusing on cardio, bodyweight exercises, core, and strength work.
 Here he briefly explained in his own words: